Philosophy and Classics Postgraduate Studies

 The degree will be awarded after successful completion and assessment of the dissertation by a panel of internal and external assessors.

-(i) With the permission of the academic head of department, students with a Bachelor Honours degree or equivalent qualification in a related discipline may be admitted to the MA with specialisation in Classical Languages.
+• With the permission of the academic head of department, students with a Bachelor Honours degree (NQF 8) in Classical Languages may be admitted to the MA with specialisation in Classical Languages.

-A dissertation (module code CLMA8900) on a research topic selected by the candidate, in consultation with a supervisor in the department.
+Students are to submit a dissertation on a research topic selected by the candidate, in consultation with a supervisor and the Academic Head of the Department.
 The dissertation must be a demonstration of independent research, clear formulation, and insight into the discipline.
+The dissertation may not exceed 50 000 words and must be completed under the guidance of a supervisor appointed by the Department, in consultation with the student and Academic Head of the Department.

 CODE